famliy-screen-time/familyscreentime.ca/_posts/2020-04-07-what-makes-good-quality-screen-time.md

 Finally, the article emphasizes the fact that it is not the end of the world if your child engages in screen time simply for entertainment, as a treat, or to unwind - as long as this form of screen time is accompanied with healthy limits and boundaries.
 The thing to remember here is that letting your child engage in a limited amount of passive screen time doesn't make you a bad parent, in the same way that completely restricting screen time isn't the only ingredient for good parenting!

-\
--- not a rpelacement for quality time and physical interaction

-even the best of them cannot compete with real life activities and human interaction.
+Keeping in mind that while even the best quality screen time cannot completely replace real-life activities and human interaction, striking a healthy balance of what's best for your child, your relationship with your child, and your personal schedule, is of ultimate importance.